beaucarnes/c-py/TUTORIAL.md

 ### 290.1

 The `deal` function is now going to return a list of cards instead of a single card.
-In the first line of the function create an empty list named `cards_delt`.
-Then update the last line of the function to `return cards_delt`.
+In the first line of the function create an empty list named `cards_dealt`.
+Then update the last line of the function to `return cards_dealt`.

 #### HINTS

-- Here is how to create an empty list: `cards_delt = []`.
+- Here is how to create an empty list: `cards_dealt = []`.

 ## 300. Use the range function in a for loop